syn-chromatic/discord-bg-removal-bot/README.md

-# Discord bot for automatic background removals with support for PNGs, JPEGs, WEBPs and GIFs.
+# Discord bot for automatic background removals with support for PNGs, JPEGs, WEBPs, GIFs and MP4s.